RPC

 }

-Because our frontend shows the delete button only to admins, we can assume the user to be an admin whenever our frontend calls onCommentDelete().
+Because the frontend shows the delete button only to admins, we can assume the user to be an admin whenever the frontend calls onDelete().
+But we still need to use throw Abort() in order to protect the telefunction against calls that don't originate from the frontend.

 // Comment.telefunc.js